sir-dunxalot/ember-new-relic/README.md

 }
 ```

+### Configuration

-You might also want to specify your agent:
+You might also want to specify your agent, beacon, or other properties:

 ```js
 /* config/environment.js */